 What is Chinese New Year?

-Chinese New Year (also called Lunar New Year or the Spring Festival) last 15 days and the start date varies from year to year.
+Chinese New Year (also called Lunar New Year or the Spring Festival) lasts 15 days and the start date varies from year to year.

 It happens sometime between mid to late January and mid to late February and it’s the longest Chinese holiday.

-In 2019 it starts on February 5th and we’re celebrating the Year of the Pig.
-I’m excited because I was born in the Year of the Pig, so it’s my year!
+In 2022 it starts on February 1st and we’re celebrating the Year of the Tiger.

 While this holiday focuses on praying to the gods, traveling to visit family, wearing red, cleaning house, giving/receiving lucky money, and more, for a lot of people, it’s all about the FOOD!

 Even though Chinese New Year lasts for many days, most families celebrate during a large feast on Chinese New Year’s Eve.